sideseal/fbwb/README.md

 ![demo video](https://www.youtube.com/watch?v=A4CuWbXQJcw)

-Display humidity & temperature through framebuffer.
+Display humidity & temperature through framebuffer. (w/ Weather-Board-Zero)

 You need to compile the Linux kernel with framebuffer options enabled and connect OLED which is portable with ssd1306 / ssd1315.